 The quaint town of Cedartown is listed on the National Register of Historic Places for its historic downtown area.
 Here you’ll find shops and restaurants full of charm.

-What to Do
+What to Do in Cedartown

 Cedartown Museum of Coca-Cola Memorabilia started as a young boy’s hobby collection but has now become a full-fledged museum.
-Also spend time on the Silver Comet Trail, which starts in suburban Atlanta and continues through here before crossing into Alabama.
+Also, spend time on the Silver Comet Trail, which starts in suburban Atlanta and continues through here before crossing into Alabama.

-Where to Eat
+Where to Eat in Cedartown

 Pirkle’s Deli & Catering is the go-to for workday lunches, especially for their chicken salad.
 Zorba’s offers Greek and Mediterranean-inspired dishes.

-Where to Stay
+Where to Stay in Cedartown

 Best Western Cedartown Inn & Suites is your best bet for staying in Cedartown.